psy0rz/hikvision-intercom-mqtt/README.md

 Since it uses the official SDK it doesnt require custom firmware or other special things.

-Edit config.py and see what happens. :)
+Edit config.py and run hik.py and see what happens. :)

+It send events when someone is ringing, where there is motion, or when the unlock-button is pressed via the app. (and a few others like tamper alarm)

+## Other info

 TODO: all opening door via mqtt as well. (i dont need it myself yet)